 There is a rich and diverse history associated with Dorchester County.
 Native Americans called this area home long before explorers or traders from England and Spain explored these shores.
 Settlers from England began to claim lands in the mid 1600’s under land grants from Lord Baltimore and by 1669 Dorchester County was recognized as a County.
 The County was named for the Earl of Dorset, a family friend of the Calverts (the family name of Lord Baltimore).
 Dorchester County is called "The Heart of the Eastern Shore" because its mid-shore location and its geographic configuration is heart-shaped.
 Throughout history, renowned individuals have called Dorchester County home: Patty Cannon, a ruthless slave trader; Harriet Tubman, the "Moses of her people" who helped over 300 slaves find freedom through the Underground Railroad during the Civil War; and Annie Oakley, famed sharpshooter.

 With a goal of preserving the County’s rural atmosphere and uniqueness, opportunities abound to bring new, clean industries to the County to broaden and support the needs of the local workforce.
-In an effort to attract new business, it is important to note that as the "heart of Chesapeake Country", Dorchester County is easily accessible by way of U.S. Route 50 from Baltimore and Washington D.C.
+In an effort to attract new business, it is important to note that as the "Heart of Chesapeake Country", Dorchester County is easily accessible by way of U.S. Route 50 from Baltimore and Washington D.C.
 The County is further accessible by way of U.S. Route 13 from the New England states, New York, Philadelphia, and areas to the south.
 Served by the Maryland and Delaware Railroad, the area is ideal for the location of businesses serving multiple locations.
-The area is also served by the Dorchester County Airport and the Salisbury-Wicomico County Airport, a USAir site.
+The area is also served by the Cambridge Dorchester Regional Airport and the Salisbury-Wicomico County Airport, a USAir site.
 Bordered by the Chesapeake Bay and the Choptank River, Dorchester County enjoys waterways which are navigable by barge and heavily used by sailing and yachting enthusiasts.
 Living here, it is sometimes easy to take the location for granted.
 Dorchester County enjoys some of the country’s finest seafood, most challenging wildfowl hunting opportunities, and breath-taking natural areas.
-Blackwater Wildlife Refuge offers excellent opportunities to observe wildlife in their natural habitat.
+Blackwater National Wildlife Refuge offers excellent opportunities to observe wildlife in their natural habitat.
 The Dorchester County Department of Tourism can provide visitors with up-to-date information regarding the events and points of interest that make Dorchester County a prime destination for travelers to the Eastern Shore.

 A tax exemption is in place for manufacturing and warehousing inventory.
 Enterprise Zone incentives are available.
 A five year phase-out of the personal property taxes on manufacturing equipment is underway.
 These incentives are significant to businesses looking to locate within the County and the County is examining other incentive programs to further promote the economic development of Dorchester County.

 Other key factors play into successful economic development.
 Training and educating potential workers is a major concern.
 This process starts in the local County school system with both academic and technological training.
 Alternative education opportunities are available at several private schools located in the County.
-Training may continue at Chesapeake College, a community college located in Wye Mills with a satellite campus in Cambridge, or at one of the many colleges and universities located within community distance including Salisbury State University, the University of Maryland Eastern Shore, Wilmington College and others.
+Training may continue at Chesapeake College, a community college located in Wye Mills with a satellite campus in Cambridge, or at one of the many colleges and universities located within community distance including Salisbury University, the University of Maryland Eastern Shore, Wilmington College and others.
 Specialized training can be obtained at such facilities as the Center for Environmental and Estuarine Studies located only four miles west of Cambridge on the Choptank River.
-The Dorchester County Career and Technical Education Center, located in Cambridge, offers courses in auto mechanics, body and fender repair, carpentry, electronics, horticulture, medical services, food services, HVAC service and repair, diesel and marine mechanics, welding and masonry.
+The Dorchester Career and Technology Center, located in Cambridge, offers courses in auto mechanics, body and fender repair, carpentry, electronics, horticulture, medical services, food services, HVAC service and repair, diesel and marine mechanics, welding and masonry.

 Dorchester County has a school system of which it may be proud - the challenge is to make sure that the young people completing their education have a place to work and an ability to enjoy a superior quality of life.